0 result

 Copy link

-Cliff vesting is a type of vesting schedule where you don’t get any of your options until a certain date.
+Cliff vesting is a type of schedule where you don’t receive any options until you’ve reached a certain milestone, known as the “cliff.”
+Afterward, options vest incrementally.

 In this case, for the first year, you get nothing at all.